rpd123/SCARA/README.md

 This is for a modified version of pyBot.
 See original at:
 https://www.jjrobots.com/scara-robotic-arm-assembly-guide/

 We have the pyBot stlfiles here.
-The change from the original is to have a longer shank1 top piece and a replaced shank2 (as well as a different gripper).
+The change from the original is to have a longer shank1 and a replaced shank2 (as well as a different gripper).

 Drill through the hub and use a longer screw